Wonders of China (19 days)

 Located in the heart of China’s Hunan Province, Changsha is a vibrant city that beautifully blends history, culture, and modernity.
 Known for its rich heritage, delicious local cuisine (especially the spicy Hunan dishes), and scenic spots, Changsha offers something for every traveler.

-Late in the day, we continue on to Zhangjiajie by high-speed train, which takes approximately 2 hours to reach Zhangjiajie.
+Late in the day, we continue on to Zhangjiajie by high-speed train, which takes approximately 2 hours.

-Nestled in the northwest of Hunan Province, Zhangjiajie is a breathtaking destination renowned for its stunning natural beauty.
-Famous for its tall sandstone pillars that inspired the floating mountains in the movie Avatar, the Zhangjiajie National Forest Park offers dramatic landscapes that are a paradise for nature lovers and adventure seekers alike.
+Nestled in the northwest of Hunan Province, Zhangjiajie is a breathtaking destination renowned for its stunning natural beauty, a paradise for nature lovers.

-Tonight, we enjoy a delicious Hunan-style dinner at a local restaurant, famous for its spicy dishes like spicy fish.
+Tonight, we enjoy a delicious Hunan-style dinner at a local restaurant.

-After lunch, we head to Zhangjiajie Glass Bridge in Zhangjiajie Grand Canyon and walk across the world’s highest and longest glass bridge, suspended between two cliffs.
+Today we go to Zhangjiajie Glass Bridge in Zhangjiajie Grand Canyon and walk across the world’s highest and longest glass bridge, suspended between two cliffs.
 For an added thrill, try the glass walk with transparent floors!

-We ride the high-speed train back to Changsha in late afternoon to connect another train for Guilin (3 hours).
+Enjoy some lesiure time after breakfast.
+We ride the high-speed train back to Changsha to connect another train for Guilin (2.5 hours).

 Day 14/Wed: Guilin (B/L)